atos-digital/10100-tech-stack-walkthrough/3-templ/README.md

 ## Using templ in this codebase

+Files with the `.templ` extension contain templ components, which utilise a mix of Go and HTML syntax.
+For a full list of templ syntax and features, refer to the [templ documentation](https://templ.guide/syntax-and-usage/basic-syntax/).

-templ components in files with the `.templ` extension can be treated and edited as normal HTML.
-Once you are happy with your changes, run the following command to generate Go templates for rendering HTML from your `.templ` files.
+To generate Go templates for rendering HTML from your `.templ` files, run the following command:

 ```bash
 templ generate